-David had hepatitis C and has made documentaries for the BBC about addiction (some people may find the documentaries upsetting and they contain scenes of drug taking).
+David had hepatitis C and has made documentaries for the BBC about addiction.
 He shares his liver health story here.

 The treatment was a complete success.